-Hello and welcome to Styling CSS boxes — in the last module we looked at the content inside your boxes; in this module we'll look at styling the actual box itself, by manipulating background color and images, borders, and other parts of the box.
+Hello and welcome to Styling CSS boxes — in the last module we looked at the content inside your boxes; in this module, we'll look at styling the actual box itself, by manipulating background color and images, borders, and other parts of the box.
 We'll also look at other topics, from making HTML tables look good to applying advanced effects like filters and blend modes.

-Before starting this module, you should already have basic familiarity with HTML, as discussed in the Introduction to HTML module, and be comfortable with CSS fundamentals, as discussed in Introduction to CSS.
+Before starting this module, you should already have a basic familiarity with HTML, as discussed in the Introduction to HTML module, and be comfortable with CSS fundamentals, as discussed in Introduction to CSS.

 Note: If you are working on a computer/tablet/other device where you don't have the ability to create your own files, you could try out (most of) the code examples in an online coding program such as JSBin or Thimble.

 These articles will teach you all you need to style the CSS boxes on your pages in interesting and useful ways.

 - We looked at the basics of the CSS box model in our Introduction to CSS module.
 This article will provide a recap, and dive into some further details on the subject.

 - In CSS you can do a lot to style the background behind your content.
 We've already looked at some simple uses, such as basic background colors and images; in this article, we'll tell the whole story, and look at some advanced features like multiple background images, and color gradients.

 - Again, we've already looked at borders a bit — simple uses like setting border colors and styles.
 Here we'll give you an idea of what else is available, such as rounded corners and border images.